 If you replace Chevrolet Suburban 1500 original equipment tires with non-stock tires that have different size or load capacity, new tires may require substantially different inflation pressures.
 Use our tire pressure calculator to find proper tire inflation when switching to a different tire size.

 What is recommended winter tire pressure for Chevrolet Suburban 1500?

-Chevrolet Suburban 1500 tire pressure fluctuates with ambient temperatures, so when temperatures drop tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease in temperature.
+Tire pressure fluctuates with ambient temperatures.
+When temperatures drop, Chevrolet Suburban 1500 tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
 During winter Chevrolet Suburban 1500 tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
-Never overinflate above psi indicated on tire sidewall.
+Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
 Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.

 Is Chevrolet Suburban 1500 equipped with Tire Pressure Monitoring System (TPMS)?

 If your Chevrolet Suburban 1500 is built after 2007, it is most likely equipped with a Tire Pressure Monitoring System.
 Check owner's manual to see if your model has TPMS.